 We also realized that the wounds of his sacrifice to defend our country’s freedom were not only the ones he bared on his body, but also the ones on his soul.
 Michael retired that following June after almost 23 years of service.

 One year later, on Christmas 2019, three more military veterans–two Navy and one Marine–who were going through emotional and financial hardship, landed at our doorstep.
 Once again we helped them to get jobs and with other financial assistance.

 After these extraordinary events, my husband and I realized that God was giving us a mission.
-Therefore, we decided to put our will, contacts, and resources to the service of our great men and women who have given so much, expecting nothing in return.
+Therefore, we decided to incorporate The Zellner Foundation for Military Vets in January 2020.

 The Zellner Foundation for Military Vets is a 501(c)(3) tax exempt organization.